 As locker at Aeon Naha was more expensive (¥500) than what we were prepared to pay, we traveled further to Okinawa Outlet Mall Ashibinaa.
 Lockers here were cheap and large and charged only ¥100 per use.
 Ironically, we ended up not using its lockers because this mall came with sheltered parking.
 We left our luggage in the car.

 TIP: If you love free and easy travel, try carrying a backpack as it gives you plenty of “hands-free” moment and allow you to stay mobile.
 I’ve been using this lightweight backpack for 2 years and super love it!
 This 44L backpack saves me money too when I’m flying with budget airlines as I didn’t need to buy extra checked-in baggage.
 I’m highly-recommending it to you!

 I almost bought an Agnes B bag priced at SGD50.
 I thought I could revisit it on my last day in Okinawa to seal the deal but was hit by a typhoon.
 There goes my chance of acquiring an S$50 branded bag.

 After killing enough time, we embarked on our cross-island drive from Naha to Nago.
 Nago, located in North Okinawa would be our base for the next few nights.

-TIP: The Eight Okinawa Attractions Pass offers so much value as it gives you free access to 8 popular attractions, with many located in Nago (Northern Okinawa).
+TIP: The Main Island Okinawa Enjoy Pass gives you access to 12 popular attractions, including Daisekirinzan and Churaumi Aquarium.
+You can use it at a relaxing pace over 5 days.
 I find this pass to be of exceptional value and wish I’d seen it prior to making my trip.
-All these can be visited at a slow pace, within 3 days.
 Highly-recommended!

 There were many 24-hour supermarkets in Nago and we spent our night shopping at MaxValu, Makeman, Aeon Nago and some random shops along the road.